SAINITHISHRAO/pythonbatchnovdec2024/README.md

     git status

-To exactly see changes made on a single file:
+To exactly see changes made on the single file:

     git diff

 To stage the changes:

     git add <filename>

+To commit the changes:

+    git commit -m "commit message"

+To push the changes:

+    git push origin <source branch>

+### Daily

+To check the branch is clear,

+    git status

+To checkout the main branch

+    git checkout main

+To get the latest changes

+    get pull origin main

+To create new branch

+    git checkout -b <NEW BRANCH NAME>